r4victor/tenthousandmeters/content/blog/python_bts_11.md

 5. A directory that contains standard C extensions, e.g.  `/usr/local/lib/python3.9/lib-dynload`.
 6. Site-specific directories added by the [`site`](https://docs.python.org/3/library/site.html) module, e.g. `/usr/local/lib/python3.9/site-packages`.
 That's where third-party modules installed by tools like `pip` go.

 To construct these paths, Python first determines the location of the `python` executable.
 If we run the executable by specifying the path, Python already knows the location.
 Otherwise, it searches for the executable in `PATH`.
-Eventually, it gets a path like `/usr/local/bin/python3`.
+Eventually, it gets something like `/usr/local/bin/python3`.
 Then it tries to find out where the standard modules are located.
 It moves one directory up from the executable until it finds the `lib/python{X.Y}/os.py` file.
 This file denotes the directory containing standard modules written in Python.
 The same process is repeated to find the directory containing standard C extensions, but the `lib/python{X.Y}/lib-dynload/` directory is used as a marker this time.
 A `pyvenv.cfg` file alongside the executable or one directory up may specify another directory to start the search from.
 And the [`PYTHONHOME`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONHOME) environment variable can be used to specify the "base" directory so that Python doesn't need to perform the search at all.

 The `site` standard module takes the "base" directory found during the search or specified by `PYTHONHOME` and prepends `lib/python{X.Y}/site-packages` to it to get the directory containing third-party modules.
 This directory may contain `.pth` path configuration files that tell `site` to add more site-specific directories to `sys.path`.
 The added directories may contain `.pth` files as well so that the process repeats recursively.

-If the `pyvenv.cfg` file exists, then `site` uses its directory as the "base" directory.
-By this mechanism, Python supports virtual environments that have their own site-specific directories but share the standard library with the system-wide Python installation.
-Check out [the docs on `site`](https://docs.python.org/3/library/site.html)  and [PEP 405](https://www.python.org/dev/peps/pep-0405/) to learn more.
+If the `pyvenv.cfg` file exists, `site` uses the directory containing this file as the "base" directory.
+Note that this is not the directory that `pyvenv.cfg` specifies.
+By this mechanism, Python supports virtual environments that have their own site-specific directories but share the standard library with the system-wide installation.
+Check out [the docs on `site`](https://docs.python.org/3/library/site.html)  and [PEP 405 -- Python Virtual Environments](https://www.python.org/dev/peps/pep-0405/) to learn more.

 The process of calculating `sys.path` is even more nuanced than I described.
-If you want to know those nuances, see the answer by djhaskin987 to [this StackOverflow question](https://stackoverflow.com/questions/897792/where-is-pythons-sys-path-initialized-from/38403654#38403654).
+If you want to know those nuances, see [this StackOverflow answer](https://stackoverflow.com/questions/897792/where-is-pythons-sys-path-initialized-from/38403654#38403654).

+## Conclusion